(CONTENDING IDEAS in WESTERN EUROPE – continued)

 William of Ockham, the Franciscan with a razor

-In scholastic circles Ockham's point of view gained wide popularity.
-But he was at odds with Pope John XXII, Ockham siding with those Franciscans that the Church condemned as heretics for holding onto the doctrine of apostolic poverty.
-The Inquisition was hunting down the rebel Franciscans, and Ockham fled to the court of the emperor Louis at Munich.
+In scholastic circles Ockham 's point of view gained wide popularity.
+But he was at odds with Pope John XXII, Ockham siding with those Franciscans that the Church condemned as heretics for holding onto the doctrine of poverty associated with the apostles.
+The Inquisition was hunting down Franciscans, and Ockham fled to the court of the Holy Roman Emperor, Louis IV, at Munich, in Bavaria.
 The Pope dismissed Ockham from the Franciscan order in 1331.
-And Ockham died in Bavaria in 1349, a victim perhaps of the plague while he was trying to reconcile with the Church.
+And Ockham died in Bavaria in 1347, a victim perhaps of the plague while he was trying to reconcile with the Church.

-After Ockham's death, the intellectual movement he had founded grew.
+After Ockham 's death, the intellectual movement he had founded grew.
 But while pursuing philosophical questions, intellectuals still lacked interest in experimentation and quantification.
 They kept to the common belief that everything in nature operates in accord with the Divine Spirit.
-But their emphasis on the specific over the general was setting the stage for the scientific revolution of the 1500s.
+But their emphasis on the specific over the general was setting the stage for the scientific revolution.
+This would combine their belief in specifics with scholasticism's belief in reason.